-- Private Network - o Provide an analog business phone line or PBX analog extension for trouble-shooting and maintenance of equipment. - o Provide a height of 24" of rack space in a 19" wide rack.

-- o Provide two separate UPS single-phase 115 VAC 20 amp circuits, each with 4 receptacles in the 19" rack listed above. - o Provide building wiring from circuit termination to equipment rack. - o Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility. - Within 1-hour notice, provide emergency access to the facility to ERCOT employees or contractors. - o Provide on site personnel to escort ERCOT employees or contractors. - Provide a Firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT LAN. - Market Participant will be required to sign a security connection agreement with ERCOT. - Provide connectivity from Market Participant Firewall or Router to ERCOT LAN located at Market Participant site.
-Market Participants are responsible for their own security through this connection. - o Provide a channel bank with at least one T1 interface, 4 FXS and two 4 wire analog ports.
-Connect FXS (e.g. PBX, key system) and 4 wire ports to the appropriate equipment (e.g. RTU).
-On the digital T1 stream, levels for voice are zero dpm for transmit and receive and levels for RTU are -13 dpm for transmit and receive. - o Hotline must be a 500 set not attached to the Market Participant's Phone System. - Dual cable entrances to Market Participant, connecting to different Telco Central Offices highly recommended. - o Provide ERCOT with internal IP addressing scheme as needed for network design.
+- o Provide an analog business phone line or PBX analog extension for trouble shooting and maintenance of equipment. - o Provide a height of 24" of rack space in a 19" wide rack. - o Provide two separate UPS single-phase 115 VAC 20 amp circuits, each with 4 receptacles in the 19" rack listed above. - o Provide building wiring from circuit termination to equipment rack. - O Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility. - o Within 1-hour notice, provide emergency access to the facility to ERCOT employees or contractors. - o Provide on site personnel to escort ERCOT employees or contractors. - Provide a Firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT Local Area Network (LAN). - o Market Participant will be required to sign a security connection agreement with ERCOT. - o Provide connectivity from Market Participant Firewall or Router to ERCOT LAN located at Market Participant site.
+Market Participants are responsible for their own security through this connection. - o Provide a channel bank with at least one T1 interface, 4 Foreign Exchange Station (FXS) and two 4 wire analog ports.
+Connect FXS (e.g. PBX, key system) and 4 wire ports to the appropriate equipment (e.g. Remote Terminal Unit (RTU)).
+On the digital T1 stream, levels for voice are zero dpm for transmit and receive and levels for RTU are -13 dpm for transmit and receive. - o Dual cable entrances to Market Participant, connecting to different Telco Central Offices highly recommended. - o Provide ERCOT with internal IP addressing scheme as needed for network design.
 This will be kept confidential. - Internet (optional)